operator-framework/oria-operator/CONTRIBUTING.md

 ### Code style

-The coding style suggested by the Go community is used in oria-operator.
+The coding style suggested by the Go community is used in `oria-operator`.
 See the [style doc][golang-style-doc] for details.

-Please follow this style to make oria-operator easy to review, maintain and develop.
+Please follow this style to make `oria-operator` easy to review, maintain and develop.

 ### Format of the commit message